ImageMagick/Usage-Markdown/crop/index.md

 Of course there are lots of other ways to [Remove Alpha Transparency](../masking/#remove).

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The fact that adding a border to images with transparency, also by default fills the transparent background of the image, has been the cause of some debate amongst IM users and the development team.
 > A summary of this debate is given on [Border, Frame and use of BorderColor](../misc/#border).

-#### Border and Alpha Composition
+#### Border and Alpha Composition {#border_alpha}

-The overlay of the image onto the bordercolor canvas is controlled by the "`-compose`" setting, which by default is set to '`Over`' alpha compositing.
+The overlay of the image onto the bordercolor canvas is controlled by the "`-compose`" setting, which, by default, is set to '`Over`' alpha compositing.
 If it is set to come other setting, the "`-border`" operation may produce unexpected results.

-For example here are some of the more interesting uses of "`-compose`" with the "`-border`" image operator, when applied to an image containing some transparent areas.
+For example, here are some of the more interesting uses of "`-compose`" with the "`-border`" image operator, when applied to an image containing some transparent areas.

 ~~~
 convert star.gif -bordercolor LimeGreen \